Theory of weights for log convergent cohomologies II: the case of a proper SNCL scheme in characteristic $p>0$: Introduction

-Usually the $p$-adic filtered Steenbrink complexes are defined as a filtered complex in the Zariski topos $\os{\circ}{X}_{\rm zar}$ (e.g., \cite{msemi}, \cite{gkwf}, \cite{ndw}, \cite{nb}).
 The filtered complex $(A_{\rm iso{\textrm -}zar}(X/S,E),P)$ is a generalization of the filtered complex in \cite{gkwf} by the use of the different language in the case where $\os{\circ}{X}/\os{\circ}{S}_1$ is proper, though the key notion ``the derived category of bounded below filtered complexes'' does not appear in [loc.~cit.].
 (Consequently the filtered complex nor the the weight spectral sequence in [loc.~cit.] is not well-defined.)
+Usually the $p$-adic filtered Steenbrink complexes are defined as filtered complexes in the Zariski topos $\os{\circ}{X}_{\rm zar}$ (e.g., \cite{msemi}, \cite{gkwf}, \cite{ndw}, \cite{nb}).
 In this paper we define fundamental filtered complexes in a ``higher'' category ${\rm D}^+{\rm F}({\cal K}_{\os{\circ}{X}/\os{\circ}{S}})$ than the category ${\rm D}^+{\rm F}(f^{-1}({\cal K}_{S}))$ as in \cite{nhw}.
 (I have learnt this from A.~Shiho.)
 This formulation enables us to obtain a kind of the $p$-adic ``semi-purity'' (see (\ref{theo:sp}) below for this).

 Let $\eps_{X/S} \col X\lo \os{\circ}{X}$ be a morphism forgetting the log structure of $X$ over the morphism $S\lo \os{\circ}{S}$ forgetting the log structure of $S$.
 Let $\eps_{X/\os{\circ}{S}}\col X\lo \os{\circ}{X}$ be a morphism forgetting the log structure of $X$ over $\os{\circ}{S}$ (not over $S\lo \os{\circ}{S}$).
 Let